-The following towns and districts to subscribe tha sums I have appended to them, and MORE if they choose; and others, that I may have inadvertently left out, could also subscribe, by recommending to the
+The following towns and districts to subscribe the sums I have appended to them, and MORE if the out, could also subscribe, by recommending to the

-'''

 Brighton ...

-15

 Portsmouth, Portsea, Chichester, &c.
-(C.)

-Isle of Wight (C.) ...
+(C.) Isle of Wight (C.) ...
+Southampton (C.) ...
+London (C.) Bath, Trowbridge, and neighbourhood...

-Southampten (C.) ...

-London (C.)

-Bath.
-Trowbridge, and neighbourhood...

 Bristol and neighbourhood ...

-Wotton-under-Edge

-Carmarthen, Llandloes, Newport, Mont-

-gomery, Merthyr Tydvil, and Welsh

-. ...

-Cheitenham

-Ipswich ...

-• • • •

-Plymouth...

-Stroud ...

-Birmingham

-•••

-Bradford ...

-Carlisle, Cumberland, and districts

-Coventry ...

-Derby

-•••

-Durham County

-Exeter ...

-Halifax (York)

-Exeter

-Hull

-Liverpool ...

-•••

-Leeds and neighbourhood

-Manchester and neighbourhood

-30

-Nottingham and neighbourhood

-Newcastle and neighbourhood

-Sheffield ...

-20

-Truro and County of Cornwall

-Worcester...

-...
-10

-York (City)

-Scotland ...

-...

-Ireland ...

-20

-'''

-Those places marked with a (C.) were, I believe, epresented by Bronterre in the late " Convention."
-I would recommend that public meetings take place in all the towns I have mentioned above, and others also, for the purpose of appointing treasurers, collectors, &c., and that they be confirmed by the "Central Committee" sitting at Leeds.
+Wotton-under-Edge -Carmarthen, Llanidloes, Newport, Montgomery, Merthyr Tydvil, and Welsh districts Cheltenham lpswich ... ••• Plymouth ... ••• Stroud ... ••• Birmingham ••• Bradford ... districts (C.) Carlisle, Cumberland, and Coventry ...
+Derby ••• Durham County ••• Exeter ••• Halifax (York) ••• Hull ••• Liverpool ... ••• Leeds and neighbourhood Manchester and neighbourhood Nottingham and neighbourhood ••• Newcastle and neighbourhood Sheffield 20 ...
+Truro and County of Cornwall ••• Worcester... ••• 10 York (City) ••• Scotland ...
+Ireland 20 Those places marked with a (C.) were, I believe represented by Bronterre in the late "Convention."
+I would recommend that public meetings take place in all the towns I have mentioned above, and other also, for the purpose of appointing treasurers, collections. tors, &c., and that they be confirmed by the "Central Committee" sitting at Leeds.
 My friends, as I said before, that plan I sent to the

-Northern Star office, some eight or nine months since: it was rather longer then than now, and owing to its length it was refused insertion in that paper.
-I do not wish this as a censure on the Star, far from it; ] appreciate much the exertions of that talented and fearless advocate of the rights of Englishmen.
+Northern Star office, some eight or nine months since; it was rather longer then than now, and owing to it length it was refused insertion in that paper.
+I do not wish this as a censure on the Star, far from it; 1 appreciate much the exertions of that talented and fearless advocate of the rights of Englishmen.
 My Tribute" was THEN to give O'Brien the power of bringing out "a Southern Star," for dark indeed is the political atmosphere of the South.
-You have the Northern Star for the North, we want a Southern Star for the South; then with the brave O Connor in the North, and the unflinching O'Brien in the South, we night soon DEFY the power of the vilest of the most vile of Governments that ever swayed the destinies of your fellow disciple of James Bronterre O'Brien.
-NATHANIEL MORLING Secretary to the Brighton National Charter Association
+You have the Northern Star for the North, we want a Southern Sta for the South; then with the brave O'Connor in the North, and the unflinching O'Brien in the South, might soon DEFY the power of the vilest of the mos vile of Governments that ever swayed the destinies d Britain.

-My friends, as Secretary to the "O'Brien Fund" in Brighton, I can answer for the men of Brighton subscribing their quota; when I say that they have, for the past nine quarters, elected me their acting Secretary to their Political Association, surely I can take on myself the duty of answering for their coming forward in so noble an undertaking.
-My friends, I must conclude by subscribing myself
+My friends, as Secretary to the "O'Brien Fund" b Brighton, I can answer for the men of Brighton sub scribing their quota; when I say that they have, for the past nine quarters, elected me their acting Secretary to their Political Association, surely I cu take on myself the duty of answering for their coming My friends, I must conclude by subscribing my your fellow disciple of James Bronterre O'Brien, NATHANIEL MORLING.
+Secretary to the Brighton National Charter Association

 March 5th, 1841.
 22, Albion-street, Brighton.

 P.S.
-Since the foregoing was written, I have heard that Mr. Woodward has received a letter from your Committee; I shall see him this evening, and we will con over its contents.
+Since the foregoing was written, I have head that Mr. Woodward has received a letter from you Committee: I shall see him this evening, and we wil con over its contents.

-BIGAMY.-At Hatton Garden Police Office on Saturday last, George Jukes, a gardener, residing
+BIGANY.-At Hatton Garden Police Office